madkarmaa/portable-minecraft-builder/README.md

 ## 🚨 Important 🚨

-Neither I nor GitHub are responsible for any unintended use of these resources/softwares, as I do not own any of them, including (but not limited to) the [Minecraft](https://minecraft.net) brand/logo/game/name.
+Neither I nor GitHub are responsible for any unintended use of these resources/softwares, as I **DO NOT** own any of them, including (but not limited to) the [Minecraft](https://minecraft.net) brand/logo/game/name.